 What Lorie loves about this area is the abundant wildlife, and all the wonderful things that Yellowstone and this pristine mountain wilderness has to offer.
-When she saw Yellowstone and the mountains of Montana for the first time it moved her so much she knew she had to come back.
+When she saw Yellowstone and the mountains of Montana for the first time it was life changing.
+In fact, It moved her so much she knew she had to come back.
 Lorie often tries to put her love for this amazing place into words, but just like pictures, she feels her words can’t begin to do it justice.
 Simply put, her first visit out here grabbed hold of her heart and soul and she hasn’t been the same since.
 Lorie’s dream came true when she finally moved to West Yellowstone in the spring of 2008 after earning her Elementary Teaching Certificate.
 Now Lorie and Arrick live out their dream together with their dogs Bailie and Coco in West Yellowstone.
-They share their love of this amazing place with each other by fishing the pristine waters, hiking, wildlife watching, and geyser gazing.
+They share their love of this amazing place with each other by fishing the pristine waters, camping, hiking, wildlife watching, geyser gazing and other adventures out in nature.
 What a joy to live in Montana and explore Yellowstone and all its wonders!

 Lorie’s wish for visitors to this area is that they have a wonderful experience enjoying this amazing area!